pjdohertygis/SARCOP/README.md

 # Wide Area Search Template
 (Formerly known as SARandFirstResponderSurvey)
-This is a GitHub page for recording and resolving issues related to the SAR and First Responder Survey123 Template.
-This is a Survey123 zip file that you can download and use as a template to deploy a field application for recording the location of human interactions, hazards, damage surveys, and operation support.
+This is a GitHub page for recording and resolving issues related to the Wide Area Search Templates for waypoints (points), tracklogs (lines), and assignments / incident areas (polygons).
+It includes a Survey123 zip file that you can download and use as a template to deploy a field application for recording the location of human interactions, hazards, damage surveys, and operation support.

 # Links
 - Survey123 Deployment Kit https://www.arcgis.com/home/item.html?id=ce2489e702604d578aa0fd8e10ab27ba